Overview of DNA and chromosomes

 Because the Y chromosome and mtDNA get passed down along only one line of your ancestry, Y: fathers to sons, mtDNA: mothers to daughters, testing them is a much clearer and easy to understand process.
 Meg Smolenyak’s book, Trace Your Roots with DNA: Using Genetic Tests to Explore Your Family Tree is the best introduction to the use of these tests for genealogy and tracing your roots that I have found.

-However autosomal DNA testing, that is testing all 23 chromosomes for the most important markers, is the latest and greatest tool being used.
-This is the type of test offered by 23andme, ancestry.com and the family finder test at Family Tree DNA.
+However autosomal DNA testing, that is testing chromosomes 1-22 for the most important markers, is the latest and greatest tool being used.
+This is the type of test offered by 23andme, Ancestry.com, MyHeritage.com and the family finder test at Family Tree DNA.
 The problem is that it is so new and so amorphous that it is hard to understand.
 Autosomal DNA inheritance is quite random and becomes more so the more generations the DNA passes through which many find frustrating.

-There are a number of books on the basics of this testing but the field changes rapidly.
-See my book recommendations on the DNA-NEWBIE FAQ.
+There are a number of books on the basics of using DNA testing, but the field changes rapidly.
+The newest and perhaps best book these days is Blaine Bettingers’s The Family Tree Guide to DNA Testing and Genetic Genealogy.
+Also see my book recommendations on the DNA-NEWBIE FAQ.

-I also recommend Kelly Wheaton’s series of lessons on Genetic Genealogy highly for learning more about DNA testing:
+I also recommend Kelly Wheaton’s series of free online lessons on Genetic Genealogy highly for learning more about DNA testing:

 Can you find new relatives with autosomal DNA testing?